 “The thing that I don’t understand is what time I am allowed to go to bed.”

 These were the words of a junior lawyer in a discussion around habitual out of hours emails amongst their team.
 Their manager liked to clear the decks in the evening after their young family were in bed.
-They had no understanding however that the impact that routinely firing out emails late into the night had on the dynamics of the team.
+They had no understanding however of the impact that routinely firing out emails late into the night had on the dynamics of the team.
 A culture had grown where no one wanted to appear to be the one ‘slacking off’, discussions and decisions were being made late into evenings and as a result no one was really clocking off.

 Little wonder work related stress and burnout is on the increase.
 The UK Governments HSE 2022 report found that 17 million working days are lost each year to work-related stress, depression and anxiety.
 This accounts for 55% of all ill health and is significantly above pre-pandemic rates.